DhruvBisla/QLS-Physics-Club-Resources/content/1-vectors-kinematics/main.md

 # Kinematics

 Kinematics is all about the motion of projectiles.
-This section will specifically cover general quantities and the motion of projectiles (to be represented as particles) with several key assumptions: they are uniformly accelerated, i.e., acceleration is constant, and all motion is purely translational.
+This section will specifically cover general quantities and the motion of projectiles (to be represented as particles) with several key assumptions: they are uniformly accelerated (acceleration is constant) and all motion is purely translational.

 ## Displacement